 Inventories (merchandise, held for resale, all of which are finished goods) are stated at the lower of weighted average cost or market.
-Supplies Distributors and its subsidiaries assume responsibility for slow-moving inventory under certain master distributor agreements, subject to certain termination rights, but have the right to return product rendered obsolete by engineering changes, as defined. eCOST assumes responsibility for slow-moving inventory but has limited rights to return product based on specific inventory agreements.
+Supplies Distributors and its subsidiaries assume responsibility for slow-moving inventory under certain master distributor agreements, subject to certain termination rights, but have the right to return product rendered obsolete by engineering changes, as defined.
 We review inventories for impairment on a periodic basis, but at a minimum, annually.
 Recoverability of the inventory on hand is measured by comparisons of the carrying value to the fair value of the inventory.
 This requires us to record provisions and maintain reserves for excess or obsolete inventory.
-If write-downs of inventories are necessary, the cost basis of that inventory is adjusted.
+If writedowns of inventories are necessary, the cost basis of that inventory is adjusted.
 To determine these reserve amounts, we regularly review inventory quantities on hand and compare them to estimates of future product demand and market conditions.
 These estimates and forecasts inherently include uncertainties and require us to make judgments regarding potential outcomes.
-At December 31, 2009 and 2008, our allowance for slow moving inventory was \$2.0 million and \$2.1 million, respectively.
+At December 31, 2010 and 2009, our allowance for slow moving inventory was \$1.6 million and \$1.8 million, respectively.
 We believe our reserves are adequate to cover anticipated losses under current conditions.
 Significant or unanticipated changes to our estimates and forecasts, either adverse or positive, could impact the amount and timing of any additional provisions for excess or obsolete inventory that may be required.